Larch Music at Simon Balle

 Our Ethos

 As parents, you are vital to the success of learning an instrument.
 Communication is so important.
+You need to supervise practice 3 times per week and read the lesson notes on InvolveMusic is a commitment for the long term to ensure progress is made.

 • Every pupil requires a music stand at home.
 Here is one example.